seraphile/CMT/docs/rules.md

 ###  Visitors

 Our teams policy to visitors by default is `Open✅`, but we do ask people not to bring us election proposals.
-You can check our up-to-the-minute status and other teams’ visiting policies here: <https://teams.beefox.xyz/>
+The [Team Visitor Status site](https://teams.beefox.xyz/) has our up-to-the-minute status and other teams’ visiting policies.

 ### Sundaes🍨